WHAT IS A MEMORY ASSESSMENT (NEUROPSYCHOLOGICAL ASSESSMENT)?

 CAN I BRING SOMEONE WITH ME?

 Some people like to have someone accompany them to their assessment.
 They may be anxious or have difficulty recalling the problems they have been experiencing.
-The person accompanying them can provide useful information about this.
-It can also be helpful for them to be present when results are being given as they will be able to help the person being assessed remember them.
+The person accompanying them can provide useful information about this if they are someone who knows them well and has observed changes occurring.
+It can also be helpful for them to be present when results and advice are being given as they will be able to help the person being assessed remember what has been said to them.

 HOW WILL HAVING A MEMORY ASSESSMENT HELP?